enasequence/read_docs/retrieval/programmatic-access/tag_querying.rst

 ^^^^^^^
 datahub
 ^^^^^^^
-The datahub tag is assigned based on whether the record belongs to a Data Hub maintained by ENA.
+The datahub tag is assigned based on whether the record has been shared with an ENA Data Hub.

 ^^^^^^^
 covid19